Mary-Mena21/Mary-Mena21/README.md

-👋 Hello, I'm Mariana Mena, a motivated software developer with a unique background in architectural drafting and graphic design.
-My journey started in creating precise 2D and 3D CAD drawings for engineering and architectural projects, where attention to detail became second nature.
+### 👋 Hello, I'm Mariana Mena!

+## Software Developer with a background in architectural drafting and graphic design.
+Started in precise 2D/3D CAD for engineering, where attention to detail became second nature. 👩‍💻✨

 - 🚀 Transitioning into the world of software development, I'm passionate about technology and committed to continuous growth.
 As a Full Stack Software Developer, I've honed my skills in JavaScript, React.js, C# .NET, and more.